openebs-archive/openebs-docs/docs/alphafeatures.md

 Edit the following parameters in the sample CSPC YAML:

-**blockDeviceName**:- Provide the block devices name to be used for provisioning cStor pool.
-All the block devices must be on the same node.
+- **blockDeviceName**:- Provide the block devices name to be used for provisioning cStor pool.
+Each storage pool will be created on one single node using the blockedvices attached to the node.

-**kubernetes.io/hostname**: Provide the hostname where the cStor pool will be created using the set of block devices.
+- **kubernetes.io/hostname**: Provide the hostname where the cStor pool will be created using the set of block devices.

-The above sample YAML creates a cStor pool on the corresponding node with provided block devicse.
-If you need to create multiple cStor pools in the cluster, get the YAML from [here](https://raw.githubusercontent.com/sonasingh46/artifacts/master/day2ops/cspc/cspc-stripe.yaml).
+The above sample YAML creates a cStor pool in `striped` manner  using the provided block device on the corresponding node.
+If you need to create multiple cStor pools in the cluster with different raid technologies, go to provisioning [CSPC cluster creation](#provision-cstor-pool-using-cspc-operator) section.

 In this example, the above YAML is modified and saved as `cspc.yaml`.
 Apply the modified CSPC YAML spec using the following command to create a cStor Pool Cluster: